Sam-Varghese/Notes/Web-Devlopment/CSS3/CSS_Notes.md

 - In CSS, in order to put height and width of a specific element, we use the property `height: value`, and `width: value`.
 - The value can be either in percentage or in pixels.
+- We can have borders of specific widths with contents automatically well fitted inside using the above property.

 <hr>